-A sequential program of Outdoor Education experiences exist from Year 4 to Year 9.
+Our sequential program of Outdoor Education experiences is for students from Year 4 to Year 9.

-The College’s Tallong Campus is utilised for the programs.
+We use the College’s Tallong Campus for the programs.

-The sequential program is designed to be linked to curriculum outcomes and to challenge the students across four broad spheres of holistic educational development: physical, social, intellectual and spiritual.
+We have designed the sequential program to be linked to curriculum outcomes and to challenge our students across four broad spheres of holistic educational development: physical, social, intellectual and spiritual.

-The development of skills for teamwork, collaboration, problem solving and initiative is central to all the programs from Year 4 – Years 9.
+The development of skills for teamwork, collaboration, problem solving and initiative is central to all the programs from Year 4 to Year 9.

 - Year 4 students learn to put up a tent, and navigate on a bushwalk